 - Answer all questions as completely as possible - Because of the legislation, applications have a formal status.
 Applications should be typed and all questions answered.
 If a question is not relevant, please write 'Not Applicable'.

-To communicate effectively, write using everyday language, that can be understood by a interested, intelligent person without a scientific background.
-Assume those assessing your application have either no medical scientific background or no knowledge of your area of research and avoid using scientific jargon or unexplained abbreviations.
+To communicate effectively, write using everyday language that can be understood by an interested, intelligent person without a scientific background.
+Assume those assessing your application have either no medical scientific background or no knowledge of your area of research, and avoid using scientific jargon or unexplained abbreviations.

 The need for plain English is especially important for your description of the aims of your project.
 Where the use of scientific terminology is unavoidable, you should consider providing an explanation of these terms or include a glossary.
 A glossary is to be used for scientific terminology where lay terms are not available but not as a substitute for lay language.